getflywheel/legal/affiliate-tos.md

 ### 3. INDEPENDENT CONTRACTOR

 The relationship between the parties hereunder is that of independent contractors.
 Nothing in this Agreement shall be construed to create an agency, employment, joint venture, or partnership relationship.
 Neither party shall have the right to incur any liabilities or obligations on behalf of the other party.

 ### 4. TERM & TERMINATION

 The term of this Agreement shall commence as of the Effective Date and shall continue perpetually until and unless terminated pursuant to this Section 4.
 Flywheel may in its discretion terminate the Flywheel Affiliate Program or this Agreement at any time without formal notice.
-Affiliate may terminate this Agreement at any time by providing written notice to Flywheel and promptly returning all Flywheel products or materials in Affiliate’s possession (if any).
-Upon the effective date of such termination, Affiliate’s performance of Referral Services shall immediately cease and Flywheel shall have no further obligations to Affiliate under this Agreement.
+Affiliate may terminate this Agreement at any time by providing written notice to Flywheel and promptly returning all Flywheel products or materials in Affiliate's possession (if any).
+Upon the effective date of such termination, Affiliate's performance of Referral Services shall immediately cease and Flywheel shall have no further obligations to Affiliate under this Agreement.
 This may include the cancellation of pending or prior earned Referral Fees if Flywheel determines they were generated falsely or fraudulently.
 Sections 5(a), 6 and 7 shall survive termination of this Agreement.

 ### 5. PROPRIETARY RIGHTS